nikolro/Motion-System-IOT/README.md

 •

 ## GitHub Contents
-•	App –
+* App –
-•	Unity_files
+*	Unity_files –
-  _Assets – Items that are used for the project: Code files, pictures, themes, fonts etc.
+  * Assets – Items that are used for the project: Code files, pictures, themes, fonts etc.
-  _Packages – Packages installed and used in the project, that contains pre-build sets of code, assets, and functionality.
+  * Packages – Packages installed and used in the project, that contains pre-build sets of code, assets, and functionality.
-  _ProjectSettings – configuration settings of the project.
+  * ProjectSettings – configuration settings of the project.

 ## Project Poster
 ![Slide1](https://github.com/nikolro/Motion-System-IOT/assets/57406005/2afc003c-e78b-45bd-9c14-47dd17624e09)